I’m allergic to mussels, oysters and the like and my grandmother wanted me to be a BBC newsreader when I grew up. Clearly this did not come to pass.

 I was born in Guildford and have lived in Bedfordshire, Birmingham, South Wales and Berkshire (not necessarily in that order).
 I have a BA in English & History from the University of Birmingham, an MA in Victorian Literature & Culture from the University of Reading and an MA in Creative Writing from Royal Holloway, University of London.

 Following the bad poems and short stories of the platforms and flares days of my teens and the even bleaker stuff of the leg warmers and shoulder pad days of the ’80s, my collections, Eleven Rooms and Interference Effects, have been published by Two Rivers Press and my novels, The Perfect Affair and The Moment and my FREE short-story, Falling for Gatsby are published by Quercus.
 A new novel, The Last Day, is forthcoming from The Dome Press in 2018.

-Having formerly been the Clerk of The Worshipful Company of Management Consultants and worked for an HR research forum in London, I now teach Creative Writing at Bracknell & Wokingham College, run Fresh Eyes, co-ordinate Reading’s Poets’ Café on behalf of The Poetry Society’s Reading Stanza, am Chairman of Reading Writers, a member of the Romantic Novelists’ Association, The Poetry Society, The Poetry Book Society and The Society of Authors.
+Having formerly been the Clerk of The Worshipful Company of Management Consultants and worked for an HR research forum in London, I now teach Creative Writing at Bracknell & Wokingham College, run Fresh Eyes and co-ordinate Reading’s Poets’ Café on behalf of The Poetry Society’s Reading Stanza.
+I have been Chairman of Reading Writers and am a member of the Romantic Novelists’ Association, The Poetry Society, The Poetry Book Society and The Society of Authors.

 I am represented by Broo Doherty at DHH Literary Agency.